 PowerShell is not an application that we wish to open at Startup.
-There are instances that users reporting that Powershell is opening at startup on Windows 10.
+There are instances that users report that Powershell is opening at startup on Windows 11/10.
 In this guide, we have solutions to fix that issue.

 Generally, we use Windows PowerShell to configure, manage and administer our PC or a network.
 For a normal user, Powershell has no uses except for rare circumstances like running SFC or DISM scans or some other troubleshoots.

 The issue of PowerShell opening at startup can be fixed with any of the following methods.

 - Disable Opening PowerShell at Startup in Task Manager